AireshBhat/Decentralised_Beckn/docs/protocol-specs/1_Institution.md

     pub modifiers: NetworkModifiers,

-    /// A vector of zomes associated with your DNA. pub schema: IntegrityZomes,
+    /// A vector of zomes associated with your DNA. pub integrity_schema: IntegrityZomes,

     /// A vector of zomes that do not affect
     /// the [`DnaHash`].
-    pub coordinator_zomes: CoordinatorZomes,
+    pub coordinator_schema: CoordinatorZomes,

-    /// A list of past "ancestors" of this DNA.
+    /// A list of past "ancestors" of this network.
     ///
-    /// Whenever a DNA is created which is intended to be used as a migration from
+    /// Whenever a network is created which is intended to be used as a migration from
-    /// a previous DNA, the lineage should be updated to include the hash of the
+    /// a previous network, the lineage should be updated to include the hash of the
-    /// DNA being migrated from.
-DNA hashes may also be removed from this list if
+    /// network being migrated from.
+Network hashes may also be removed from this list if
     /// it is desired to remove them from the lineage.
     ///
     /// The meaning of the "ancestor" relationship is as follows:
-    /// - For any DNA, there is a migration path from any of its ancestors to itself.
+    /// - For any network, there is a migration path from any of its ancestors to itself.
-    /// - When an app depends on a DnaHash via UseExisting, it means that any installed
+    /// - When an app depends on a NetworkHash via UseExisting, it means that any installed
-    ///     DNA in the lineage which contains that DnaHash can be used.
+    ///     network in the lineage which contains that NetworkHash can be used.
     /// - The app's Coordinator interface is expected to be compatible across the lineage.
     ///     (Though this cannot be enforced, since Coordinators can be swapped out at
     ///      will by the user, the intention is still there.)
     ///
-    /// Holochain does nothing to ensure the correctness of the lineage, it is up to
+    /// The software itself does nothing to ensure the correctness of the lineage, it is up to
     /// the app developer to make the necessary guarantees. pub lineage: HashSet<DnaHash>,
 }